Suicide among LGBTQ people: Familial acceptance

 Familial responses to LGBTQ youth identities differ from person to person.
 They range from acceptance to outright rejection of the LGBTQ individual.
-"Family connectedness" is important in an LGBTQ youth's life because it will help establish a positive mental health.
+"Family connectedness" is important in any young person's life because it helps establish positive mental health.
 One of the negative outcomes of LGBTQ youth confiding in family members about their sexual identities is the risk of being kicked out of their homes.
-When these youth do not have the support and acceptance of their family, they are more likely to turn to other riskier sources.
+When young people do not have support and acceptance from their family, they are more likely to turn to other, riskier sources.

-Amongst transgender youth, these effects are even more pronounced.
-In a sample of 84 transgender youth, those that reported being strongly supported by their parents, had a 93% lower suicide attempt rate (a 14-fold difference).
-In a separate survey of nearly 34,000 LGBTQ youth, those with supportive families reported a suicide attempt rate that was less than half of those without supportive families.
+Among transgender youth, these effects may be even more pronounced.
+In a separate survey of nearly 34,000 LGBTQ youth, those who described their families as "supportive" reported a suicide attempt rate that was less than half of those who did not.
+Another, far smaller, survey showed those that reported being strongly supported by their parents having a 93% lower suicide attempt rate.